tablelist/api-docs-bottleservice.com/cities.md

 ## Cities

-Use the cities endpoint to get a list of all cities that are available on the Tablelist Platform:
+Use the cities endpoint to get a list of all cities that are available on the Tablelist Platform.
+You can use this to create a page similar to the Tablelist homepage where we list all our cities: https://www.tablelist.com/.

 ### Request